collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request (like I said, maintainers do not automatically have write permission to a fork).

 <!--
-You sometimes need to work on a repo locally

 Folder/files/text editor

-Clone/Download
 -->

 </td></tr>

 <tr><td width="30%">